This article was written by Kyle Ohman.

 Great rebounders are contagious.
 They not only do a great job of rebounding for themselves, but they also inspire other teammates to compete on the glass.
-Teammates see how hard the player is working on the glass and before you know it, you have an entire team of players that takes pride in rebounding and dominating the glass every game; this type of play turns into wins.
+Teammates see how hard the player is working on the glass, and before you know it, you have an entire team of players that take pride in rebounding and dominating the glass every game; this type of play turns into wins.

 If you want to be a great rebounder, you have to be willing to put in the work.
 It takes time to develop great rebounding technique, being able to locate the ball quickly, and then finish the play.
 This means time spent in the gym, specifically working on rebounding.
 So start adding value to your game and your team by becoming a great rebounder.